martinholsen/SSQ-task/readme.txt

 author: Martin H. Olsen

-# This project is to be used as a Talent Assessment of its author
+# This project is to be used as a talent assessment of its author

 I have chosen to answer the task using python as it is the programming language I am currently most familiar with.
 It might not be the ideal programming language for developing an app but it should suffice.